ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 [^mzr2]: Multizone region virtual data centers are limited to allow listed customers.
 For more information, contact your VMware Solutions representative.

-### Incident and operations management for VMware Solutions offerings (other than VMware Shared)
+### Incident and operations management for VMware Solutions offerings (other than {{site.data.keyword.vm-shared}})
 {: #understand-responsib-incident-and-ops-dedicated}

-The following table describes the responsibilities that are related to incident and operations management for all VMware Solutions offerings, other than VMware Shared.
+The following table describes the responsibilities that are related to incident and operations management for all VMware Solutions offerings, other than {{site.data.keyword.vm-shared}}.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |